Generative Modeling Enables Molecular Structure Retrieval from Coulomb Explosion Imaging: Results

-The Structure Denoising Module, illustrated in Fig.~\ref*{fig:illustration_and_model}C, reconstructs the molecular structure using a reverse diffusion process.
+The Structure Denoising Module, illustrated in Fig.~\ref{fig:illustration_and_model}c, reconstructs the molecular structure using a reverse diffusion process.
 It starts with a noisy molecular structure.
 Its atomic positions are encoded on the basis of the output of the Dynamics Extraction Module and the current noise level.
 Pairwise features derived from this encoding are processed by two TM blocks.
 The output is projected to obtain atom-wise features that are further processed through a self-attention block.
 The Position Decoder takes the transformed atomic features and outputs a less noisy molecular structure.
-During inference, this structure is iteratively refined by a diffusion sampler.
-As shown in Fig.~\ref*{fig:illustration_and_model}C, five iterations, corresponding to four intermediate structures, are performed to obtain the final molecular structure.
-The smaller atom size of the displayed molecules for the earlier iterations reflects larger interatomic distances.
+During inference, this structure is iteratively refined by a diffusion sampler with a noise schedule adapted from Ref. \cite{karras_elucidating_2022}.
+As shown in Fig.~\ref{fig:illustration_and_model}c, five iterations, corresponding to four intermediate structures, are performed to obtain the final molecular structure.
+The smaller atom sizes shown for the earlier iterations reflect larger interatomic distances.

 The Uncertainty Estimation Module is trained to match the predicted uncertainty with the absolute error between the predicted and ground-truth structures.
-MOLEXA can provide uncertainty estimations for its structure predictions.
+It can provide uncertainty estimations for the structure predictions.
 Using pairwise features from the Dynamics Extraction Module and the predicted molecular structure, the Uncertainty Estimation Module estimates the errors of the predicted atomic positions using two TM blocks, followed by an uncertainty decoder.
+It pre-defines the uncertainty bins \( \mathbf{r} = [0, 0.05, 0.1, \dots, 9.95] \) and estimates the probability that the prediction error falls within each of these bins.
+For each coordinate of the predicted atomic positions, the uncertainty is then calculated as the probability-weighted sum of the bin values.